Home Capital Group - Fallen Angel Or Value Trap?

-It is fascinating to see the very public and humiliating unraveling of Home Capital Group (OTC:HMCBF), at a time when warnings surrounding a historically high Consumer-Debt/GDP ratio and stratospheric real estate prices across much of Canada abound.
-It seems almost surreal, that what originated as a problem related to falsified mortgage applications by 45 brokers, has brought Canada's largest alternative lender to its knees in 2017.
+It is fascinating to see the very public and humiliating unraveling of Home Capital Group (OTC:HMCBF) at a time when warnings surrounding a historically high Consumer-Debt/GDP ratio and stratospheric real estate prices across much of Canada abound.
+It seems almost surreal that what originated as a problem related to falsified mortgage applications by 45 brokers has brought Canada's largest alternative lender to its knees in 2017.
 Regulators now allege securities law violations by the top executives as well.

-Therefore, some of the largest equity investors have bailed, while the rest ponder their moves.
+Therefore, some of the largest equity investors have bailed while the rest ponder their moves.
 Nonetheless, HCG's mortgage book of $29 billion is a drop in the bucket, representing approximately 2.6% of all outstanding mortgages in Canada.
-Therefore, while a slowdown in some parts of Ontario could be the outcome if HCG continues to falter, overall the mortgage market has other far bigger issues to deal with.
-(All $ values are in C$)
+Therefore, while a slowdown in some parts of Ontario could be the outcome if HCG continues to falter, overall, the mortgage market has other far bigger issues to deal with (All $ values are in C$).

 We were, and still are, skeptical regarding prospects for equity investors of HCG, but information disclosed by Equitable Bank (OTC:EQGPF) at its earnings conference call gives us hope.

-It is indeed disconcerting, considering the data outlined in Table 1, that EQB, which is a competitor of HCG in the alternative lending segment with a similar business mandate, managed to arrange $2 billion in financing expeditiously, at extremely favorable terms compared to those secured by HCG.
+It is indeed disconcerting, considering the data outlined in Table 1, that EQB, which is a competitor of HCG in the alternative lending segment with a similar business mandate, managed to arrange $2 billion in financing expeditiously at extremely favorable terms compared to those secured by HCG.

 Table 1: Why Such Onerous Terms for HCG?